A better world through math.

 War: Iranian Civilian Deaths from Direct US Involvement (Infographic)

-• The U.S. government issued notes of regret for the loss of human lives and in 1996 paid reparations to settle a suit brought in the International Court of Justice regarding the incident, however, the United States never released an apology or acknowledgment of wrongdoing.
-In August 1988 Newsweek quoted Vice President George H. W. Bush as saying “I’ll never apologize for the United States of America.
+The U.S. government issued notes of regret and paid reparations in 1996 to settle the lawsuit.
+However, the United States never apologized or acknowledged wrongdoing.
+In August 1988, Vice President George H. W. Bush stated: "I'll never apologize for the United States of America.
 Ever.
-I don’t care what the facts are.”
+I don't care what the facts are."

 Civilian Deaths (Indirect Involvement)